Misleading Information On Fish Labels: Truth About Seabass

 More importantly, they talk to you face-to-face and want you to come back.
 That relationship creates trust, and accountability.
 And no supermarket barcode can match that.
 A small independent business, like a fishmonger, depends on customer trust.
 They won’t want to risk their reputation with misleading labelling.

 Behind the scenes, a good fishmonger will be working hard to maintain food safety standards — keeping detailed records, managing temperatures correctly, and ensuring full traceability.
-Some even use systems like the Fishmonger Compliance Kit to stay ahead of regulations (full disclosure: our small business helps them with that).
+Some even use systems like the Fishmonger Compliance Kit to stay ahead of regulations (full disclosure: our small food safety compliance business helps them with that).

 The Real Cost of Cheap Fish